arazaki/firebase-cloud-functions-api/README.md

-# Getting Started with Create React App
+# Firebase Cloud Functions API Template

 This project is an API template built using firebase stack.